dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 ![Kernel](/images/config/config-universal/kernel.png)

+### Add

-**Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
+Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
 Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run **Cmd/Ctrl + Shift + R** to add all their kexts in the correct order without manually typing each kext out.

 * **BundlePath**
   * Name of the kext